SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/picture-in-picture/picture-in-picture.md

 Advanced integration is available both for ``VideoView`` as well as ``SystemVideoView`` and is usually achieved as follows:

-1. Enable `isPictureInPictureSupported` for a ``VideoView`` or ``SystemVideoView`` at construction time.
+1. Apply ``VideoView/supportsPictureInPicture(_:)`` on your ``VideoView`` or ``SystemVideoView/supportsPictureInPicture(_:)`` on your ``SystemVideoView``.
-2. Ensure your player view state is persisted even when the player view is not displayed.
-One possible approach is to have a player view model which outlives its view, e.g. by storing it using a shared global state (e.g. a `static` property).
-The player view state should itself contain the ``Player`` instance used for playback.
+2. Ensure your player view state is persisted even when the player view is not displayed by conforming the associated class to ``PictureInPicturePersistable``.
+No method needs to be implemented.
 3. Properly handle content updates in your shared player view state.
 This usually means you should:
     - Update your player when a new content is being played.
     - Avoid updating your player when the same content is played so that playback can continue uninterrupted.
     - Remove all items currently in the player queue when content playback must stop.
-4. To release resources when the player view is not needed anymore (i.e. when the player view is closed without activating Picture in Picture, or when Picture in Picture ends), apply the ``SwiftUI/View/enabledForInAppPictureInPictureWithCleanup(perform:)`` modifier to the video view parent hierarchy, clearing your player view model state in its associated closure.
+4. To ensure your player state is persisted during Picture in Picture playback apply the ``SwiftUI/View/enabledForInAppPictureInPicture(persisting:)`` modifier, passing it the persistable state prepared above.
+5. Update your player view instantiation so that persisted state is recovered from ``PictureInPicturePersistable/persisted`` if available, otherwise create a new state.
-5. ``SystemVideoView`` provides a Picture in Picture button automatically.
+6. ``SystemVideoView`` provides a Picture in Picture button automatically.
 In ``VideoView``-based custom layouts add a ``PictureInPictureButton``.
-6. To dismiss / restore the player user interface when entering / exiting Picture in Picture, set a Picture in Picture life cycle delegate with the ``PictureInPicture/setDelegate(_:)`` method.
+7. To dismiss / restore the player user interface when entering / exiting Picture in Picture, set a Picture in Picture life cycle delegate with the ``PictureInPicture/delegate`` property.
 A  generally good candidate is any routing-aware class of your application.
 Dismiss the player view when Picture in Picture is about to start and restore it when it ends.

 > Warning: Switching between a ``VideoView`` and a ``SystemVideoView`` for the content currently being played in Picture in Picture is not supported and leads to undefined behavior.